Working with Dates - DateTime

 • Use the DateTime.Compare(fecha1, fecha2) method within the static DateTime type.

-• Use the date itself to compare it to the second: fecha1.CompareTo(fecha2);
+• Use the first date itself to compare against the second, fecha1.CompareTo(fecha2);

-In both cases the result is the same: it will return an integer (int) corresponding to the following:
+In both cases the result returned is the same; it will return an integer (int) corresponding to the following:

 • less than 0 if the first date is earlier than the second.